 She resides in Newton, MA with her husband Peter and daughter Sonya.
 Her daughter, Karen Douglas, died of suicide in October 2013 at the age of 18.
 Lila is interested in suicide prevention and efforts to reduce the stigma associated with mental illness.
-She would be honored to put her skill set and expertise to work for the Josh Anderson Foundation.
+She is honored to put her skill set and expertise to work for Our Minds Matter.

 Consultant, DiMeo Schneider & Associates, L.L.C

 Trey services institutional clients by providing counsel and guidance on portfolio design, asset allocation, manager selection, investment policy statements, and performance monitoring.
 Prior to joining the firm, Trey was a consultant at ORION Investment Advisors and held positions at BNY Mellon, PIMCO and Legg Mason.
 Trey earned a BS in Finance from the Moore School of Business at the University of South Carolina.
 He obtained the title Certified Investment Management Analyst (CIMA®) from Investments & Wealth Institute’s (formerly IMCA) accreditation program at the Wharton School of Business.
 In his free time, Trey enjoys traveling, reading, golfing and volunteering with local charitable organizations.

 Former Director, Intervention & Prevention Services of FCPS